 What are the constraints?

-- You may not be able to publish certain commercially-sensitive information.
+- For example, you may not be able to publish commercially-sensitive information.

 You can build your website from scratch

-- This is a good option if you have in-house expertise, or time to learn.
-Many books and YouTube tutorials cover good web design tips.
+- This may be an option if you have in-house expertise, or time to learn.
+Many books and YouTube tutorials offer good web design tips.

-- Software such as Serif WebPlus makes building a website similar to editing a document in a word processing package.
-However, these packages do not generally produce the same quality of code you would get from a good design agency.
+- Unless you are an expert, building your own site is unlikely to produce the same quality of code you would get from a good design agency.

 You can buy a fixed-price starter package